wilix-team/iohook/docs/manual-build.md

 `--runtime`, `--version` and `--abi` must all be supplied to build for a specific node version.
 If they are not supplied, `build.js` will build for the versions specified under `supportedTargets` in your `package.json` (again, see iohook's [package.json file](https://github.com/wilix-team/iohook/blob/master/package.json) for details).

-* `--upload=false` tells the script not to attempt to upload the built files to GitHub afterwards
+* `--upload=false` tells the script not to attempt to upload the built files to GitHub afterwards.

 * `--all` tells the script to build all supported targets.
 Useful for CI.